MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

 ---
 # SQL external table authentication methods

-The connection string provided upon creation of a SQL external table ([SQL Server](../../management/external-sql-tables.md), [PostgreSQL](../../management/external-postgresql-tables.md), [MySQL](../../management/external-mysql-tables.md), [Cosmos DB](../../management/external-cosmosdbsql-tables.md)) defines the resource to access and its authentication information.
+The connection string provided upon creation of a SQL external table defines the resource to access and its authentication information.
+Supported external table types include Microsoft SQL Server, MySQL, PostgreSQL, and Cosmos DB.
+For information on how to manage SQL external tables, see [Create and alter SQL external tables](../../management/external-sql-tables.md).

 ## Authentication by table type